fbpx

 • Free cash offer within minutes.
 Receive funds within 7 days.

-Sometimes, a UK homeowner may wish to take out a policy which prevents you from incurring certain costs.
+Sometimes, you may want to take out a policy that prevents you from incurring certain costs.
 An indemnity policy is a perfect example of this.
-Under the right circumstances, this insurance could save you a significant sum of money, and give you peace of mind.

 Read our blog below to find out exactly what an indemnity policy is.